tpwo/pyzet/docs/README.md

     editor: <path-to-your-editor>

-However, not every editor might work seamlessly with pyzet.
+Not every editor might work seamlessly with pyzet.
 In the [main readme](https://github.com/wojdatto/pyzet#supported-editors) you can see a list of editors with some comments about their compatibility.